MathieuTurcotte/node-backoff/README.md

 randomisation factor controls the range of randomness and must be between 0 and 1.
 By default, no randomisation is applied on the backoff delay.

+### backoff.fibonnaci([options])

+Constructs a Fibonnaci backoff (10, 10, 20, 30, 50, etc.).

+The Fibonnaci backoff has the same set of options as the exponential backoff.

+### Class Backoff

+#### new Backoff(strategy)

+- strategy: the backoff strategy to use

+Constructs a new backoff object from a specific backoff strategy.
+The backoff strategy must implement the `BackoffStrategy` interface defined bellow.

-### backoff.backoff()
+#### backoff.backoff()

-Start a backoff operation.
+Starts a backoff operation.
 Will throw an error if a backoff operation is already in progress.

 In practice, this method should be called after a failed attempt to perform a sensitive operation (connecting to a database, downloading a resource over the network, etc.).

-### backoff.reset()
+#### backoff.reset()

-Reset the backoff delay to the initial backoff delay and stop any backoff operation in progress.
+Resets the backoff delay to the initial backoff delay and stop any backoff operation in progress.
 After reset, a backoff instance can and should be reused.